Best Vanilla Perfumes (2026) — Sweet, Warm & Addictive

 The Best Vanilla Perfumes in the Stuga Collection

-Four Stuga fragrances put vanilla in a starring role, and each one takes it somewhere completely different.
+Several Stuga fragrances put vanilla, or its close cousin tonka bean, in a starring role, and each one takes it somewhere completely different.
 If you think you know what a vanilla perfume smells like, at least one of these will surprise you.

-Stuga Enigma — Passionfruit, Vanilla & Tonka Bean
+Stuga Vanilla No. 313 — Sweet Passionfruit, Orange Zest & Vanilla Bean

-Enigma is the one that changes people's minds about vanilla.
-It opens with bright, tart passionfruit — tropical, juicy, and unexpected — before the vanilla and tonka bean rise through the heart and wrap everything in a warm, creamy sweetness.
+Vanilla No. 313 is the bottle this guide is built around — it carries the vanilla name in the Stuga register, and it is the one that changes people's minds about the note.
+It opens with bright, tart passionfruit — tropical, juicy, and unexpected — before vanilla bean rises through the heart and wraps everything in a warm, golden sweetness, orange zest threading a thin bright line through the middle.
 This is a passionfruit vanilla perfume that balances gourmand indulgence with genuine freshness.

-The passionfruit is what makes Enigma special.
+The passionfruit is what makes Vanilla No. 313 special.
 It prevents the vanilla from becoming heavy or predictable, adding a sparkling acidity that keeps the fragrance alive and interesting on the skin for hours.
-The tonka bean deepens the base with an almond-like warmth that complements the vanilla without doubling up on sweetness.
+Tonka bean deepens the base with an almond-like warmth that complements the vanilla bean without doubling up on sweetness.

-If Enigma is vanilla in the tropics, Ember is vanilla by the fireplace.
+If Vanilla No. 313 is vanilla in the tropics, Cinnamon No. 425 is vanilla by the fireplace.
 Warm cinnamon bark leads the opening — rounded and spiced, not sharp — and the vanilla arrives alongside creamy sandalwood to create something deeply comforting.
 This is the best vanilla perfume for anyone who loves warm, cosy scents.

-The vanilla in Ember plays a supporting role rather than a leading one, and that is what makes the composition work.
+The vanilla in Cinnamon No. 425 plays a supporting role rather than a leading one, and that is what makes the composition work.
 It softens the cinnamon, sweetens the sandalwood, and creates a seamless warmth that feels like a cashmere blanket.
 It is winter in a bottle — the kind of fragrance people lean in to ask about.

-Where Ember is cosy and intimate, Nomad is adventurous and assertive.
-The clove note lifts it out of the purely gourmand category and into something more complex — closer to a spice market than a bakery.
-It is a fragrance for people who want their vanilla with backbone, and it pairs particularly well with the woody fragrances in the collection when layered.
+Where Cinnamon No. 425 is cosy and intimate, No. 407 is adventurous and assertive.
+The guaiac wood lifts it out of the purely gourmand category and into something more complex — closer to a fire that went out an hour ago than a bakery.
+It is a fragrance for people who want their sweetness with backbone, and it pairs particularly well with the woody fragrances in the collection when layered.

-Desire is the romantic one.
-Rose and jasmine bloom in the heart — lush, full, and undeniably beautiful — while vanilla and sweet pea create a soft, pillowy base that is sensual without being heavy.
-This is vanilla at its most elegant.
+Amber No. 235 is the soft one.
+Lychee opens sweet and faintly floral, spun sugar brings a warm caramel lift, and amberwood and tonka bean create a pillowy base that is sensual without being heavy.
+This is gourmand sweetness at its most elegant.

-The vanilla here is the gentlest of the four.
-It does not compete with the florals — instead, it cradles them, adding a skin-like warmth and sweetness that extends the fragrance's longevity and gives it a soft, intimate trail.
-If the other vanilla perfumes in this list are statements, Desire is a love letter.
+The sweetness here is the gentlest of the four.
+It never shouts — instead it cradles the whole blend, adding a skin-like warmth that extends longevity and gives it a soft, intimate trail.
+If the others in this list are statements, Amber No. 235 is a love letter.

 How Vanilla Changes Character in Each Fragrance